FredHutch/coop/_posts/2019-11-XX-about-Slack.md

 - Post in the appropriate channel based on subject matter, tool, or topic
 - Do not double post.
 Only ask a question once, in the relevant channel but feel free to cross post to other relevant channels by sharing the link to the original post or question
 - Who moderates the communities???
 The communities moderate the communities.
+- Add content to your profile to make it easier for others to communicate with you!

 #### Things to note
 You can do some other useful things in Slack like